 After a stellar year for returns in 2016, we look for more normal markets in 2017.
 We’re actually probably there given that the BoE has now successfully completed its £10bn corporate bond QE some 11-months ahead of schedule.

-Spreads continue to remain relatively stable through periods of volatility impacting more so equities and Gilts.
+Spreads have remained relatively stable through periods of volatility impacting more so equities and Gilts.
 Brexit and the death around it has barely had an impact.
 The Gilt market sell-off in September ate into returns which to the end of August had sat at 4.9% for the corporate bond index.
-Those returns have dropped to 2.8% in the year to end September, while the month alone saw sterling credit lose 2% of performance on spreads a basis point tighter.
+Those returns have now fallen to 3.4% in the year to end November (FTSE +2.6% in the same period), as Gilts yields edged higher while spreads moved 6bp wider.